Where to Start after the death of a loved one

-If the death is expected and occurs at home or anywhere else not listed above, the deceased has most likely been under the care of a GP or specialist, notify them immediately, and then contact your funeral director.
+If the death is expected and occurs at home or anywhere else not listed above, the deceased has most likely been under the care of a GP or specialist.
+Notify them immediately, and then contact your funeral director.

-When a death is unexpected, and/or unexplained the police should be notified at once.
+When a death is unexpected, and/or unexplained, the police should be notified at once.
 They will attend on behalf of the Coroner.
 If an ambulance has been in attendance, they will contact the police for you.
-It may be some number of days before the Coroner is able to release your loved one back to you.
+It may be a number of days before the Coroner is able to release your loved one back to you.
 Let your funeral director know what has happened so we can be of assistance at the earliest opportunity.

 If you are at all unsure at any point….call us.

 After you’ve notified the appropriate professionals, you’ll want to notify friends and relatives of the death.
 It may be too painful for you to do this yourself.
 It’s absolutely okay for a trusted friend to make the call in your place.